-Child Care Resource & Referral (CCR&R) has a Child Development Home Orientation Guidebook to help providers navigate through the registration process.
-The handbook is a helpful guide for home providers that gives information on CCR&R, staff to child ratios, training, Child and Adult Care Food Program (CACFP), parent referrals, Child Care Assistance, Iowa Quality Rating System (QRS) and more.
-CCR&R provides training and consultation services that support the child care provider’s ability to achieve and maintain regulatory status in good standing and the effort to achieve and maintain performance at higher quality levels in Iowa’s Quality Rating System (QRS).
-Please contact your CCR&R Child Care Consultant with any questions you may have.
-Additionally, Child Care Aware of America has a Family Child Care Resource guide that may offer additional suggestions about the type of child care business for you!
+Child Care Resource & Referral (CCR&R) provides professional development and consultation services that support the child care business's ability to achieve and maintain regulatory status in good standing and work to achieve and maintain performance at higher quality levels in Iowa’s Quality Rating System and Improvement System, Iowa Quality for Kids (IQ4K®).
+Please contact your Child Care Consultant with any questions you may have.

 A Child Development Home (CDH) provider: